 How should it be stored and who should have access?
 Should everyone's genome be analysed at birth?
 And is there a duty to donate your genome, like we do with blood and organs?

 The British Science Association believes that science is a part of our everyday lives and that everyone should feel confident to talk about and be included in these topics.
 We want to empower everyone– not just scientists – to engage in conversation over science’s role in their own lives, their local economy, and the UK as a whole.

 To make sure these conversations are happening at a local level, the BSA nationally is working with Genomics England to run this series of debates across the country, looking at specific topics relevant to today.

-And we have now another brand new discussion group in this remarkably busy little town -
+And for thse of you in Falmouth, we have another related discussion group in this remarkably busy little town -

 The Philosopher's Hat

-Described as 'a place in spacetime to discuss what really matters (or doesn't)', this is a Falmouth-based discussion group aimed at providing people with a space and time to don their Philosopher’s Hat and chat about any topic they fancy over a pint in the pub
+Described as 'a place in spacetime to discuss what really matters (or doesn't)', this is a discussion group aimed at providing people with a space and time to don their Philosopher’s Hat and chat about any topic they fancy, over a pint in the pub.

 The group meets twice monthly on the 1st and 3rd Monday, at the Boathouse (pub), from 7pm.